MOAS in Yemen: famine relief and medical aid

 Providing vital medical aid

-Our clinical and pharmaceutical supplies have been provided by Action Medeor, a German medical aid organisation.
+Our clinical and pharmaceutical supplies have been provided by action medeor, a German medical aid organisation.
 Medicines have been selected from the 20th WHO Essential Medication List and the 6th WHO Essential Medicines List for Children, and prioritised based on safety, cost-effectiveness and current and potential need on the ground.
 In addition to medication, our shipment includes vital clinical equipment for the purposes of diagnosis, drug administration, wound dressing and resuscitation.
-In total, this shipment will deliver life-saving medication and equipment worth €126,687, including a generous donation from Action Medeor itself.
+In total, this shipment will deliver life-saving medication and equipment worth €126,687, including a generous donation from action medeor itself.
+This delivery has been enabled by the donations of action medeor, Aktion Pro Humanitaet and the foundation of family Seibt.

 Around €72,000 worth of medication and equipment will help to combat maternal mortality; recent UN figures suggest that Yemen now holds one of the region’s highest maternal mortality rates, at 385 deaths per 100,000 live births.
 A further €10,000 worth of iron and vitamin supplements will help meet the needs of some 7 million Yemenis suffering from iron-deficiency anaemia as a result of malnutrition – roughly 86% of children under five and 71% of pregnant or lactating women.